dt-code-club/site/srv/2022/meeting_9.md

-The `await` keyword makes Python wait until something is returned, which in this case is for the start of someone's message (`message.content`) to be ".hello" in the discord server, and then sends "Hello!" in the channel the message is in.
+The `await` keyword makes Python wait until something is returned, which in this case is for the response message to finish sending.

 Everything should now look like this: